-ADSs to be outstanding immediately after completion of this offering ordinary shares ( ordinary shares if the underwriters exercise their option to purchase additional ADSs in full).
-Immediately after completion of this offering and assuming the underwriters do not exercise their option to purchase additional ADSs, approximately % of our ordinary shares will be held by our public shareholders.
+Ordinary shares to be outstanding 49,049,731 ordinary shares (50,249,731 ordinary shares if the underwriters exercise their option to purchase additional ADSs in full).
+Immediately after completion of this offering and assuming the underwriters do not exercise their option to purchase additional ADSs, approximately 16.31% of our ordinary shares represented by ADSs will be held by our public shareholders.